spacemakerai/course-wasm/README.md

 Right now the buildings are optimized for maximum volume, which is not so exciting.
 A common requirement for building projects is that the residents have a short distance to public transport.
 We will try to simulate this by adding a bus stop to our site and then get our solver to move the buildings mass distribution close to this point.
 The bus stop location (`BUS_STOP_COORDINATE`) is defined in `optimize.cpp`.

 In the main function in `main.cpp`, you can set what you want your objective to be, currently it is set to `VOLUME`, but you can change it to `BUS_STOP_DISTANCE`.
-The solver evaluates the solutions through a cost function, the cost function `getCost` is defined in `cost.cpp`.
-Here you can see that it computes the cost based on which objective is set.
-Currently the `getDistanceToBusStopCost` is empty.
+The solver evaluates the solutions through an objective value function, the objectiveValue function `getObjectiveValue` is defined in `objectiveValue.cpp`.
+Here you can see that it computes the objectiveValue based on which objective is set.
+Currently the `getDistanceToBusStopObjectiveValue` is empty.
 Try implementing it.

 Hint 1: The function `getCentroid` in `geometry.cpp` can be useful Hint 2: Remember that we want as many people (volume) as possible to be close to the bus stop.
-Hint 3: Shorter distance should give higher cost
+Hint 3: Shorter distance should give higher objectiveValue